Giants vs. Cubs: Betting Trends, Records ATS, Home/Road Splits

 - In seven games as the underdog over the last 10 matchups, the Giants have posted a mark of 2-5.

-- When it comes to the over/under, the Giants and their foes are 4-6-0 in their last 10 contests.
+- When it comes to the over/under, the Giants and their foes are 4-6-0 in their previous 10 contests.

-- Bookmakers have not posted a spread in any of the Giants' past 10 matchups.
-In three consecutive games, San Francisco and its opponent have finished below the over/under, with the average total set by bookmakers being eight runs.
+- Oddsmakers have yet to post a spread in any of the Giants' past 10 games.

 Giants Betting Records & Stats